InlandRevenue/GWS/Service - Employment/README.md

-The Employment Service is used by the following business process(es):
+This service is used by the following business process(es):
 * [Process - Employment Activities](https://github.com/InlandRevenue/Gateway-Services/tree/master/Process%20-%20Employment%20Activities)

 See also these supporting services: